Make a light-up constellation with Christmas fairylights

 For the background, you could just paint the canvas black, but you could also look at long-exposure photos to find any areas of nebulosity and paint those on too.

-Orion is full of beautiful features like M42, the Orion Nebula, as well as the Horsehead Nebula, Flame Nebula and Barnard’s Loop, a beautiful ribbon of nebulosity that snakes through the constellation.
+Orion is full of beautiful features like M42, the Orion Nebula, as well as the Horsehead Nebula and Flame Nebula.

-Including these offers an additional learning opportunity, a chance to incorporate colour and will help you to remember where these deep-sky objects are located within the constellation.
+And it will help you remember where these deep-sky objects are located within the constellation.

-It could also be a chance to teach younger family members all about molecular clouds and star-forming regions.
+It could also be a chance to teach younger family members about molecular clouds and star-forming regions.

 Nebulosity painted on the background makes the canvas look beautiful even when the lights are turned off.